-Music Mode: Track Mixer (tap image for large)
+Music Mode: Track Mixer

 Tip: To mix the internals of a Cell use instead the (8) Cell Mixer.

 Shown in the 39 Editor Area (which is to the right of the 26 Cells), the Track Mixer is where you can easily change the volume and pan levels of each of the tracks used in the mix.
 Double tap a slider for a pop-up menu where you can manually enter a value.